MrAllenChan/Network-Security-2020Spring/application/p2p_BitTorrent/README.md

 1. Install Docker and Docker machine on KaliVM and Ubuntu
 2. Test Docker was installed correctly: `$ docker run hello-world`
+3. Any issue related with connection failure please refer to (https://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon)

 ## Setup KaliVM on Raspberry Pi (later changed to Ubuntu) and Network Setup for RPi